kbarkhurst/pp/content/collections/pages/about.md

         content:
           -
             type: text
-            text: 'Over a quarter-century later, Joe''s son Randy contracted with Westover''s Shop n'' Save and that was the beginning of the company''s growth from 7 to 50 employees and expanded services from not only residential customers but commercial and industrial clients, also.'
+            text: 'Over a quarter-century later, Joe''s son Randy contracted with Westover''s Shop n'' Save.
+That was the beginning of the company''s growth from 7 to 50 employees and expanded services from not only residential customers but commercial and industrial clients also.'
       -
         type: paragraph
         content: